timtomch/2020-11-12-NNLM-online/index.md

 enddate: 2020-11-13        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 starttime: 15:00:00Z         # machine-readable start time for each day of the workshop in the UTC time zone in hh:mm:ssZ format like 13:30:00Z
 endtime: 22:30:00Z           # machine-readable end time for each day of the workshop in the UTC time zone in hh:mm:ssZ format like 13:30:00Z
-instructor: ["Sarah Lin", "Thomas Guignard"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Sarah Lin", "Benson Muite", "Daniel Wheeler", "Thomas Guignard"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Kim Pham", "Clara Turp"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Kim Pham", "Clara Turp", "John Orazem"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["sarah.lin@rstudio.com","thomas.guignard@gmail.com"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)